awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig.md

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

+## Remarks<a name="aws-properties-as-launchconfig--remarks"></a>

+CloudFormation marks the Auto Scaling group as successful \(by setting its status to CREATE\_COMPLETE\) when its desired capacity is reached\.
+However, if `SpotPrice` is set in the launch configuration, then desired capacity is not used as a criteria for success\.
+Whether your request is fulfilled depends on Spot Instance capacity and your maximum price\.
+If the current Spot price is less than your specified maximum price, Amazon EC2 Auto Scaling uses the desired capacity as the target capacity for the group\.
+If the request for Spot Instances is unsuccessful, it keeps trying\.

+You cannot define a duration for the Spot Instances as you can with a [Spot Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-requests.html#fixed-duration-spot-instances)\.

 ## Examples<a name="aws-properties-as-launchconfig--examples"></a>

 The following examples create launch configurations that can be used by an Auto Scaling group to configure Amazon EC2 instances\.